Louis Eustache Ude: Career in England

-Later years
+Later years and death

 In 1838 Ude parted company with the club.
 Benjamin Disraeli wrote to his sister, "There has been a row at Crockford's, and Ude dismissed.
 He told the committee he was worth £4,000 a year.
 Their new man is quite a failure, so I think the great artist may yet return from Elba."
 The new man, Charles Elmé Francatelli, was in fact a success, and Ude did not return.
 In retirement he was financially well off, but bored and miserable.
 A friend asked him why he did not busy himself in his own kitchen, but he replied, "Bah!
 I have not been into my kitchen once: I hate the sight of my kitchen.
 I dine on roast mutton dressed by a cookmaid".
 He was indignant about his treatment by Crockford's but admitted, "Ah, I love that Club, though they are ingrats".

 Among Ude's friends in his later years was his successor as London's most famous French chef, Alexis Soyer, whom Ude liked as a man and approved of as a chef.
 At Soyer's wedding in 1837, Ude was one of the two witnesses.
 He continued to live in London until his death of fever at his house in Albemarle Street on 10 April 1846 at an age variously reported as 76, 77 and 78.
 After a Solemn mass at the French chapel in Little George Street he was buried in Kensal Green cemetery.
 His widow lived until 1862.